WP-for-Church/Sermon-Manager/readme.txt

 * Change: Remove default default image
 * Fix: Plyr not loading when Cloudflare is used
 * Fix: Sermon image not showing up
+* Fix: image_size argument not working in shortcode

 ### 2.15.1 ###
 * Fix: Multi-term filter for feeds not working